Currently One PhD position

 (starting January 2019)

 The project focuses on label-free bioanalytics and diagnostic studies with MEMS platforms developed in CRANN.
 The molecular biomarkers of interest are non-coding RNA molecules (miRNA) that are indicative of diseases like cancer.
 Cancer cells shed molecules (proteins, nucleic acis and lipids) incorporated in exosomes into the blood stream.
 We detect miRNA concentration patterns in vitro label-free in serum within minutes using dynamic or static MEMS sensors.
 We are interested in quantitative information on these biomarkers and in automated data evaluation for clinical analysis.
 Equipment is state-of-the-art developed in-house with microfluidic systems and controlled by National Instruments and other hard- / and LabVIEW software.

-A doctoral position for a biophysisicst with a background in biology is available by October 2017 in the School of Physics / Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN).
+A doctoral position for a biophysisicst with a background in biology is available by January 2019 in the School of Physics / Centre for Research on Adaptive Nanostructures and Nanodevices (CRANN).
 Minimum grade to conduct a PhD at Trinity College is 2.1.
-The interdisciplinary project is fully funded for European candidates by Science Foundation Ireland (SFI) and is conducted in collaboration with the St. James hospital in Dublin.
+The interdisciplinary project is fully funded for European candidates by Science Foundation Ireland (SFI) and is conducted in collaboration with the St. James and Lund hospital in Dublin or Lund, Sweden.

 Trinity College Dublin - Located in a beautiful campus in the heart of Dublin’s city centre, Trinity is Ireland’s highest ranked university and one of the world’s top 100.
 It is home to 17,000 undergraduate and postgraduate students across all the major disciplines in the arts and humanities, and in business, law, engineering, science, and health sciences. www.tcd.ie